 The lowest paid persons employed under a contract of employment with the Council are employed on full time [37 hours] equivalent salaries in accordance with the minimum spinal column point currently in use within the Council's grading structure.
-As at 1st April 2012, this is £12,312 per annum.
+As at 1st April 2012, this is £12,312 per annum and is one point higher than the National pay spine minimum.
 The Council employs Apprentices who are not included within the definition of 'lowest paid employees' as they are employed under the terms and conditions and pay rates applicable to the relevant apprenticeship scheme.
 The relationship between the rate of pay for the lowest paid and chief officers/directors is determined by the processes used for determining pay and grading structures as set out earlier in this policy statement.